B-Artech/Statistical-Arbitrage/README.md

 ✔ Flexible Decision-Making: Allows both manual and automated execution based on proven performance.

 Contributions are welcome!
-If you'd like to contribute to this project
+If you'd like to contribute to this project please contact me on bart.staskiewicz@gmail.com